-Warren Buffett could not have stated it more vividly, at the famed Berkshire-Hathaway annual meeting in May 2017:
+No, Warren Buffett didn’t say that.
+But he could not have stated it more vividly, at his famed Berkshire-Hathaway annual meeting, in May 2017:

-Students will enter the workforce with much healthier habits.
-They will tune in to employers’ health promotion messages, and stay on a much healthier track as adults.
+Students would enter the workforce with much healthier habits.
+They would more readily tune in to employers’ health promotion messages, and start & stay on a much healthier track as adults.

 And employers and employees would save A LOT of money.

 - Employers would improve their productivity and profits, with less absenteeism & presenteeism (i.e., at work but less efficient), while being able to pay higher salaries—instead of having to choose between paying for higher employee health costs or higher wages.

 - Employees would have lower health insurance premiums, lower out-of-pocket costs—and much higher wages instead.